Unconditional convergence of the differences of Fej\'er kernels on $L^2(\mathbb{R})$: Preliminaries

-\end{enumerate} \end{corollary} \begin{proof}It is known (see page 66 in P.~Wojtaszczyk~\cite{pwoj}) that every weakly unconditionally convergent series in a weakly sequentially complete space is unconditionally convergent.
-Since $L^p(X)$ is a weakly sequentially complete space for $1<p<\infty$, the corollary follows from Proposition~\ref{wuc}. \end{proof} \begin{definition} A sequence $(n_k)$ of integers is called lacunary if there is a constant $\alpha >1$ such that
+\end{enumerate} \end{cor} \begin{proof}It is known (see page 66 in P.~Wojtaszczyk~\cite{pwoj}) that every weakly unconditionally convergent series in a weakly sequentially complete space is unconditionally convergent.
+Since $L^p(X)$ is a weakly sequentially complete space for $1<p<\infty$, the corollary follows from Proposition~\ref{wuc}. \end{proof} \begin{defn} A sequence $(n_k)$ of integers is called lacunary if there is a constant $\alpha >1$ such that